 It’s also one of the best co-op games for playing on the sofa with pals, or in the legendary Pro Clubs mode, where you can live out your dream as a global superstar.
 Just don’t be the one to give away a last minute penalty…

-If you hadn’t heard, FIFA 23 is the last instalment of the game carrying the FIFA game; the 23/24 seasons title will be called EA SPORTS FC.
+If you hadn’t heard, FIFA 23 is the last instalment of the game carrying the FIFA game; the 23/24 seasons title will be called FC 24, so be sure to study up on everything new coming to the legendary soccer series.

 FIFA 23 is available on all major platforms.